dustlang/rust/src/doc/dustdoc/src/documentation-tests.md

 In the example above, you'll note something strange: there's no `main` function!
 Forcing you to write `main` for every example, no matter how small, adds friction and clutters the output.
-So `rustdoc` processes your examples slightly before running them.
-Here's the full algorithm `rustdoc` uses to preprocess examples:
+So `dustdoc` processes your examples slightly before running them.
+Here's the full algorithm `dustdoc` uses to preprocess examples:

 1. Some common `allow` attributes are inserted, including